kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 Infrastructure providers CAN OPTIONALLY implement an InfraMachinePool resource using Kubernetes' CustomResourceDefinition (CRD).

-The goal of an InfraMachinePool is to manage the lifecycle of a provider-specific pool of machines using a provider specific service (like auto-scale groups in AWS & virtual machine scalesets in Azure).
+The goal of an InfraMachinePool is to manage the lifecycle of a provider-specific pool of machines using a provider specific service (like Auto Scaling groups in AWS & Virtual Machine Scale Sets in Azure).

 The machines in the pool may be physical or virtual instances (although most likely virtual), and they represent the infrastructure for Kubernetes nodes.